BradleyChatha/jcli/README.md

 Positional arguments don't have a name, and are expected to exist in a specific position within the arguments passed to your program.

-For example the command `mytool 60 yoyo true` would have `60` in the 0th position, `yoyo` in the 1st position, and `true` in the 2nd position.
+For example the command `mytool 60 yoyo true` would have `60` in the 0th position, `yoyo` in the 1st position, and `true` in the 2nd position:

 ```d
 @Command(null, "The default command.")